palikar/alisp/doc/basic_doc.md

 ## Lists

-Functions to interact with the stanard input and output.
+Functions to access the elements of lists as well to perform some basic modifications on lists.

 - **length** : *(length LIST)*